Allen Vigneron: Archbishop of Detroit

+Retirement and legacy

+On February 11, 2025, Pope Francis accepted Vigneron's retirement as archbishop of Detroit and superior of the Cayman Islands, and named Bishop Edward Weisenburger from the Diocese of Tucson to succeed him.

 Viewpoints

+Abortion

+In February 2009, Vigneron compared abortion and stem-cell research to slavery and racism.

 LGBT rights

-In 2013, Vigneron stated that Catholics who supported same sex-marriage should feel shameful about accepting communion in mass.
-However, in 2015, he stated that the church does not want to drive any Catholics away from receiving communion, but only that, as per Catholic doctrine, any Catholic conscious of serious sin (such as supporting same-sex unions) should not receive holy communion without prior sacramental confession.
+In 2013, Vigneron stated that Catholics who supported same sex-marriage should not accept the eucharist at mass.
+In 2015, he stated that the archdiocese did not want to discourage any Catholics from receiving the eucharist.
+However, he said that, according to Catholic doctrine, any Catholic conscious of serious sin (such as supporting same-sex marriage) should go to a sacramental confession before receiving the eucharist.